jhert0/void-installer/README.md

 Install script for Void Linux.
 This install script will create an encrypted install using LVM and LUKS.
 You can optionally setup a data drive that is also encrypted.

-<span style="color: red;">**WARNING:**</span> This script assumes sizes for the root, swap, and data logical volumes, it's setup the way I like but can be changed easily.
+This script assumes sizes for the root, swap, and data logical volumes, it's setup the way I like but can be changed easily.
 For more information about the disk setup look at [defaults](#defaults).
 This script also assumes you are using UEFI, this should be another thing that should be easy to change if you would rather or need to use BIOS.

 ## Usage

+1. Setup your internet connection.
-Run:
+2. Run:
 ```bash
 ./install <root disk> <data disk> <username>
 ```